linhuang0/VetassessPriorityProcess/README.md

-# VetassessPriorityProcess Automatic submission

-selenium + python

-This system is designed for the automated submission of Australia's Vetassess applications.
-It efficiently selects the appropriate priority options automatically.
-The process involves the following steps:
+This Python application, built with Selenium, streamlines the submission of Australia's Vetassess applications by automating critical steps, including the selection of priority options and captcha recognition.
+The process unfolds as follows:

-1.Verify if the priority option is available.
+1.Verification of Priority Option: The system checks if the priority option is available.

-2.Automatically select the priority option.
+2.Automatic Priority Selection: It automatically selects the appropriate priority option.

-3.Automatically input the captcha.

-4.Submit the application.
+3.Captcha Recognition: The application employs OCR (Optical Character Recognition) to automatically decipher and input captchas.

+4.Effortless Form Submission: It submits the application by auto-filling the required information.

+This application serves individuals seeking priority processing services for their AU Vetassess applications, greatly simplifying the submission process.